sdepold/NoSpec/README.md

           |- spec1.js
           |- spec2.js

-To start the spec, just run:
+To start the specs, just run:

     node spec/spec_starter.js

-NoSpecs is also able to listen for changes in your specs.
+NoSpec is also able to listen for changes in your specs.
 If started in the so-called 'AutoSpec'-mode, a change will cause NoSpec to re-run all specs.
-To activate this mode, just run your specs with:
+To activate this mode, just use:

     node spec/spec_starter.js -a
     # or